FAQs

 My Child at School (MCAS) is an online portal and app that allows parents to view their child’s information in real-time.

-At Westlands we use MCAS to share information about your child’s attendance, assessments, exams, timetable, behaviour and reports.
+At Westlands School we use MCAS to share information about your child’s attendance, assessments, exams, timetable, behaviour and reports.

 More information about how to access your MCAS account can be found here.